 While Commitments provide a forward-looking picture of future disbursements (as many commitments are multi-year), this Briefing Note focuses primarily on annual Net Disbursements, i.e., reducing Gross Disbursements by Reflows back to providers.
 Reflows are particularly important for a recipient perspective.
 Net disbursements record the actual impact of financing for SDGs as recorded in TOSSD from the perspective of benefits to recipient countries for that year.
-Gross disbursements are used when the total provider flow is most relevant for the analysis, such as provider proportionate allocations to the various SDGs.
-The Charts indicate whether flows are net or gross disbursements.
+Gross disbursements are used when the total provider flow is most relevant for the analysis, such as provider use of loans or allocations to the various SDGs.
+The Charts indicate whether flows are Net or Gross Disbursements.